My first children's book, published by

 This book is an absolute treasure.
 The message is simple and perfect for young and, I do believe, old alike.
 The illustrations are creative, colorful and delightful.
 It is sweet, and gentle and the perfect gift for any child.- M. Weinman (Amazon reviews)

 This is a truly remarkable children's book.
-The collage-like graphic images of the creatures have been described by many as whimsical - I this word diminishes their power.
+The collage-like graphic images of the creatures have been described by many as whimsical - I think this word diminishes their power.
 I find them fantastic, odd in the best sense of this word, daring, eccentric, hilarious and playful.
 I think the images complement the central message of unconditional love by their character - they give the reader or listener the message that I love you, not regardless of, BUT BECAUSE OF, all your unusual/odd/daring/eccentric/funny attributes.
 It's a terribly important message for kids growing up in our world where what's considered "normal" is often different from who they are.- MWN (Amazon reviews)

 In What I Love About You, Susan Farrington shows what it means for an adult to really see a child.
 It's about a care giver's expression of love for letting a child just be and appreciating the outcome.
 The illustrations are expressive, whimsical and celebrate diversity.
 The rich detail and unique treatment of every image makes me want to look at this book again and again, share it with my lower elementary class and recommend it whole heartedly to parents.